-$$K{max} = e V_0$$
+$$K{max} = e V_o$$

-where, $e = 1.602 \times 10^{-19}$ C is the charge on an electron, and V{stop} is the stopping potential you measured.
+where $e = 1.602 \times 10^{-19}$ C is the charge on an electron, and V_0 is the stopping potential you measured.
+Enter the frequency from the first table and the measured stopping potential from the second table for each color into an Excel spreadsheet.
+Calculate K{max} for each of the wavelengths of light.
+At what speed would an electron (mass of one electron = 9.109×10^{-31} kg) need to be moving to have that kinetic energy?

-- Enter the frequency from the table 1 and the measured stopping potential from table 2 for each color into an Excel spreadsheet. - Make a plot of V{stop} vs. f for the different colors you measured.
-If the data are linear, fit a straight line to the data.
-Appropriately title and label your graph and then print the graph. - Using the results of your fit, calculate a value of h. - Make a plot (with appropriate titles and labels) of the stopping potential versus percent intensity of light transmitted for each color on the same plot using your data from table 3.
-If the data are linear, fit the data with a straight line.
+Make a plot of K{max} vs. f for the different colors you measured.
+Einstein's model of the photoelectric effect says that the data should fall on a straight line-are your data consistent with this picture?
+Fit a straight line to your data using Excel.
+What does the slope of the line tell you?
+What does the intercept of the line tell you?
+Print the graph for your report.

+Using the results of your fit, calculate a value of h.
+How close does your measurement come to the accepted value?
+Calculate the % difference.